 - 551,971 children have enjoyed environmental education sessions at Rosliston Forestry Centre since 1997 and Conkers from 2001.

 - Over 45 new sport and recreation facilities have been created including fishing, mountain biking, orienteering, carriage driving, cross country horseriding and sledging.

 - 102km of new cycleways have been created, including 60km of Sustrans routes and 16km of trails at the new Hicks Lodge Cycle Centre.

 - Since 1997, 29,293 workdays have been arranged in the Forest by The Conservation Volunteers (TCV).

 - The Forest has already provided a positive net public benefit of c£140m and is set to create long term benefits of around £700m when the Forest is completed.

-- Since 1995, c£167m has been invested in Forest-related and regeneration projects and programmes.
+- Since 1995, c£172m has been invested in Forest-related and regeneration projects and programmes.

-- 333 jobs have been created/safeguarded through forestry, farm diversification to forest uses and woodland businesses since 1990.
+- 333 jobs have been created/safeguarded through forestry, farm diversification to forest uses and woodland businesses.

-- There have been six woodfuel installations in the Forest area.
+- There are nine woodfuel installations in the Forest area, contributing towards renewable energy.